Adverse Device Effect (ADE)

 Research Governance Office (RGO)

-The Research Governance Office or Research Office at the institution/organisation where the trial is conducted (ie trial site).
+The Research Governance Office or Research Office at the institution or organisation where the trial is conducted (ie trial site).
 The RGO acts as the approving authority at site level and is responsible for overseeing the site assessment and authorisation process.

 The RGO will only grant site authorisation once the trial has received ethics approval and they are satisfied that the Sponsor and site Principal Investigator have systems in place to appropriately manage quality, safety, privacy, risk management, financial management and ethical acceptability for the trial.
 The RGO also has responsibilities for monitoring trials to verify they the conduct of research conforms with the conditions of ethics approval and site authorisation.